hvieira/python-playground/django-api/NOTES.md

 Because the default implementation uses `is_active` field, a custom `save()` can be used to validate that deleted users cannot be active.

 ## Testing
+### Test performance
-Creating models when using `@pytest.mark.django_db` is slow and makes integration tests take a long time.

-I added a `base_test.py` file with an example of a base class that could have some potential to speed things up a bit.
+Creating certain models (e.g. users, oauth app) is slow and makes integration tests take a long time - as fixtures for user creation for every test will compound take spent.
+Whilst I have tried and added a `base_test.py` file with an example of a base class that could have some potential to speed things up a bit, the real solution is based on fixture scoping - e.g. admin users, oauth application can be reused by a testing session.
+To be able to do this, these fixtures need the pytest-django db fixtures: `django_db_setup` and `django_db_blocker`, using the latter to unblock the DB and create the entities in the DB.
+Using this strategy has allowed to cut test runtimes by more than 50%

 ## Boostrapping project
 1. `poetry new django-api`